Why Nvidia Shares Are Falling - NVIDIA (NASDAQ:NVDA)

-NVIDIA Corporation NVDA shares are trading lower by 4.30% to $125.65 Friday morning in sympathy with AMD after the company lowered its third-quarter sales guidance below analyst estimates.
+NVIDIA Corporation NVDA shares are trading lower by 3.27% to $116.81 Monday morning.
+NVIDIA shares are trading lower after the United States placed restrictions on exports of certain high-end chips to China.
+The stock could also be trading lower on continued downward momentum in sympathy with Advanced Micro Devices, Inc. AMD after the company last week lowered its third-quarter sales guidance below analyst estimates.

 What Happened?